 About the course:

 Scratchboards were first seen in the 19th century and have recently made a comeback in a new art form.
 Ampersand scratchboards are masonite boards covered with a layer of clay and a layer of Indian ink.
 Tools are used to carefully scratch through the ink layer to reveal the white of the clay underneath.

-In this introductory course, Joan will demonstrate and participants will practice various scratchboard techniques using a range of tools to represent textures, form and contrast.
+In this workshop, Joan will demonstrate and participants will practice various scratchboard techniques using a range of tools to represent textures, form and contrast.
 Participants will use these skills to render a small object and then create a larger portrait of a native animal or bird starting with the eye, through to layering fur or feathers before fine tuning with finishing touches.

 Throughout the course participants will be presented with a wide range of scratchboard examples to analyse, including design, contrast, and lost and found.
 The process of manipulating a photo to be printed and ready to use on a scratchboard will be discussed.

 A materials kit will be available from the tutor, and is included in the workshop costs.
 A few additional supplies are required for the class including cotton gloves, an old hand towel, watercolour brush and small watercolour palette.
 Details of materials will be sent to all students prior to the class.

 Course Learning Outcomes

 - Use a range of scratchboard tools to demonstrate techniques to create textures on Ampersand scratchboards.